What is a ‘risk group’ and am I at extra risk from coronavirus?

 Am I more at risk if I am on blood pressure or heart medication?

-If you have heart disease you’re in the ‘increased risk’ group and could become severely ill if you catch coronavirus.
+If you do suffer from high blood pressure or heart disease you’re in the ‘increased risk’ group and could become severely ill if you catch coronavirus.
 If you’re in this group, you should: